evmos/ethermint/docs/architecture/adr-001-state.md

 This means that a `Keeper` pointer will now directly be passed to the `vm.EVM` for accessing the state and performing state transitions.

-The ABCI `BeginBlock` and `EndBlock` are have now been refactored to only keep track of internal fields (hashes, block bloom, etc).
+The ABCI `BeginBlock` and `EndBlock` have now been refactored to only keep track of internal fields (hashes, block bloom, etc).

 ```go
 func (k *Keeper) BeginBlock(ctx sdk.Context, req abci.RequestBeginBlock) {